tangshunrong/iATC-NFMLP/README.md

 Run “0.10Cross-training”, “1.10Cross validation”, “2.Result calculation” in order respectively.
 The instructions can be found in a file “Readme.txt” in the fold “10Cross”.

 ### Jackknife test
-Unzip the “0.run.zip” file, and run “1.run.bat”, the program will run for 3-4 days.
+Unzip the “0.run.zip” file, and run “1.run.bat”, the program will run for 3-4 days(using RTX2070).
 After that, you will get a result file containing 3883 prediction results.
 Then use the results for validation.
 The validation code is in “1.val” folder.
 The instructions can be found in a file “Readme.txt” in the fold “jackknife”.

 ## Other Information
 Network embedding dataset and Mashup algorithm are from: https://github.com/zhou256/iATC-NRAKEL